-COMPREHENSIVE SEXUAL HEALTH AND/HIV/AIDS PREVENTION EDUCATION (EC §§51938, 48980): The District will provide instruction in comprehensive sexual health and HIV/AIDS prevention education and research on student health behaviors and risks for the coming school year.
+COMPREHENSIVE SEXUAL HEALTH AND HIV/AIDS PREVENTION EDUCATION (EC §§51938, 48980): The District will provide instruction in comprehensive sexual health and HIV/AIDS prevention education and research on student health behaviors and risks for the coming school year.
 Written and audiovisual education materials used in this education are available for your inspection at the Principal's office.
 The education will be taught by school district personnel/outside consultants.
-A copy of the California Comprehensive Sexual Health and HIV/AIDS Prevention Education Act is available from the Fullerton District Office.
+A copy of the California Healthy Youth Act is available from the Fullerton School District.
 You have the right to request in writing that your child shall not receive comprehensive sexual health education or HIV/AIDS prevention education.
-The Fullerton School District may administer anonymous, voluntary and confidential research and evaluation tools to measure students' health behaviors and risks, including tests, questionnaires, and surveys containing age-appropriate questions about pupils' attitudes concerning or practices relating to sex.
-You will be notified in writing that such test, questionnaire or survey is to be administered, and you will be given the opportunity to review the test, questionnaire or survey and request in writing that your child not participate.
+The Fullerton School District may administer to students in grades 7 through 8 anonymous, voluntary and confidential research and evaluation tools to measure students' health behaviors and risks, including tests, questionnaires, and surveys containing age-appropriate questions about students' attitudes concerning or practices relating to sex.
+You will be notified in writing that any such test, questionnaire or survey is to be administered, and you will be given the opportunity to review the test, questionnaire or survey and request in writing that your child not participate.